 Warmth

 Both down and synthetic sleeping bags can be warm enough for any trip.
 Most mid-range and higher models undergo the same standardized lab testing for warmth.
-They are lab tested by either the EN or ISO standard to find a comfort and lower limit temperature rating.
+They are lab tested by either the EN or ISO standard to find a comfort and lower limit temperature ratings.

 Over time both down and synthetic sleeping bags lose a bit of warmth.
 There are two causes of this.
 First, the fibers can break down after being compressed and decompressed many times.
 When this happens, the insulation doesn’t loft as well so they can’t trap as much heat to keep you warm.
 How fast this happens depends on a number of factors including how much you use the bag and how tightly you compress it.